nicolasboulay/index2share/README.md

   .idx file contains the path of the real file.
 * Alice copy the e:\list\ in its document directory.
 * Alice remove the removable drive, Alice do the previous steps for every usb key.
-* Alice gives all .\list directories to Bob, written in an usb key, in e:\list\.
+* Alice gives all .\list directories to Bob, written in an other usb key, in e:\list\.
-* Bob copies the index program files, in an empty usb key.
+* Bob copies the index2share program files, in an empty usb key.
-* Bob copies the few .idx files, in the usb key.
-Bob could move and organize .idx file as if it was the real file.
+* Bob copies the few .idx files, in the usb key, he want.
+Bob could move and organize .idx file _as if it was the real file._
-* Bob double clics on e:\runme.bat.
+* Bob double clics on  e:\index2share\runme.bat.
-  .idx file are recognized, original files are not found (it's normal, the files are not present), the total sized necessary is displayed.
-Bob checks, if its usb key will have enough free space.
+  .idx file are recognized, original files are not found (it's normal, the original files are owned by Alice), the total sized necessary is displayed.
+Bob checks, if its USB key will have enough free space.
 * Blob gives its key to Alice.
-* Alice plugs her usb keys and the Bob's key (in e:\).
+* Alice plugs her usb keys (new letter assignement is not a problem) and the Bob's key (in e:\ for example).
-* Alice double clics on e:\runme.bat, the .idx file will be replaced by the original file from the keys.
+* Alice double clics on e:\index2share\runme.bat, the .idx file will be replaced by the original file from the keys.
-* Alice gives back his key to Bob.
+* Alice gives back his now full USB key to Bob.

 ###LINUX EXAMPLE

 Some Linux distribution removes execution right from removable drive, for security reasons.
-In that cases, the use of the program will
-use the directory as option.
+In that cases, the use of the program will use the directory as option.

 * Alice copies all the files of the install in a removable disk (for example in /media/CORSAIR16G/)
-* Alice copies all the files of the install in an executable directory
+* Alice copies also all the files of the install in an executable directory
 * [Alice] $ index2share /media/CORSAIR16G/
-  44 new index have been created in the index directory.
+  44 new index have been created in the /media/CORSAIR16G/list/ directory.
 * [Alice] $ cp /media/CORSAIR16G/list/* ~/idx/
 * [Alice] $ tar -cvzf idx.tar.gz ~/idx
 * idx.tar.gz is given to Bob.
 * [Bob] $ cp plop.txt.idx /mnt/SONY4G/
 * [Bob] $ index2share /mnt/SONY4G/
   There is 64419 byte ( 0.06 MiB ) of 1 unreplaced .idx file(s) by the original.
-* Bob gives his key to Alice, and Alice run index :
+* Bob gives his key to Alice, and Alice run index2share :
 * [Alice] $ index2share /mnt/SONY4G/
   plop.txt 20.48 MiB/s
   1 files have been effectively copied.
-* Alice gives back, his key to Bob.
+* Alice gives back, his USB key to Bob.

 ## Inside